 - Safety: Spain is a very safe country and ranks 36 on the World Peace Index.
 Neighboring country Portugal ranks 13 and France ranks 47

-- Digital nomad community: Some rising stars in Spain, interesting hotspots for digital nomads are Tenerife, Barcelona, Gran Canaria, and Valencia.
-The Canary island of Gran Canaria ranks 6th top destination for Europe on Nomdlist.
+- Digital nomad community: Some rising stars in Spain, and interesting hotspots for digital nomads are Tenerife, Barcelona, Gran Canaria, and Valencia.
+The Canary Island of Gran Canaria ranks 6th top destination for Europe on Nomdlist.
 Check out the area's Facebook groups, and meetup.com for events, meetups, and workshops.

-- Cost of living: In Madrid, and Barcelona you can estimate to spend around 1,000 Euro in rent for an apartment in the city, if you do a lot of research in advance.
+- Cost of living: In Madrid, and Barcelona you can estimate spending around 1,000 Euro in rent for an apartment in the city if you do a lot of research in advance.
 For the last-minute search, you will probably pay around 1,500 - 2,000 Euros per month, if you want to stay in the center area.